… and a bullhorn for every maniac

 Yes, Ray certainly has a right to his beliefs and if he wants to start a cult around bananas he thinks are living testaments to the power of God, (despite actually being testaments to thousands of years of agriculture) he’s more than welcome to do so.
 However, the problem with him and every other vocal creationist out there is that they also insist that their beliefs must be your beliefs.
 Otherwise you’re going to Hell.
 And no, you can’t show a fossil in a science classroom because you’ll be dooming kids to Hell too.
 They’re like epistemological bullies who tell you that should you fail to obey them, their dad will come and beat you up.
 Yes, I’m sure this is the way Jesus would’ve wanted to be remembered.
 Not as a philosopher, not as the Ghandi of Judea, but as a threat for the heathens who won’t fall in line with those who claim to worship him.
 If we want to debate that, or tackle theological questions with a mix of anthropology thrown in for good measure, by all means let’s get Ray along with his airheaded celebrity escort on stage and ask them some questions.

 But when it comes to science, debating with the likes of Comfort is an exercise in futility.
 Nothing Dr. Scott will ever say will make him let go of his hysterical phobia of science.
 I’m sure she’s well aware of that and is only doing this to defend the work of Charles Darwin from being so obnoxiously mangled.
 On his side, Ray will be throwing out the same inanities disproven so many times, an accurate count would need to be expressed by scientific notation.
 His intellect barely rivals that of the banana he used as his proof of intelligent design.
 And for crying out loud, the man doesn’t even know how gravity works!
 Why are we giving this ditz a bullhorn and a national stage?
-What does he possibly have to say that we haven’t head before?
+What does he possibly have to say that we haven’t heard before?
 How do we expect him to provide a reasonable rebuttal to an accomplished biologist?
 The only reason why there will even be a debate is because there are plenty of people who are grossly uneducated about biology either on purpose or through the callous efforts of others, cheering him on and thinking their faith gives them some sort of support.